MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

   - Containers must be able to resolve each other using NETBIOS name.
 This can be accomplished by adding the name and IP address of containers to each other's HOSTS file.
   - The UUID for MSDTC must be unique.
 You can determine the UUID using the Get-DTC PowerShell cmdlet.
 If the UUIDs are not unique, you can resolve this by uninstalling and then reinstalling MSDTC on the containers.
   - For more information, see the [GitHub issues](https://github.com/MicrosoftDocs/Virtualization-Documentation/issues/494) page.
 - Microsoft Office currently does not support containers.
-For more information, see the [UserVoice request forum](https://windowsserver.uservoice.com/forums/304624-containers/suggestions/19686220-provide-office-support-for-containers).
 - Client apps with a visual user interface are not supported.
 - Windows infrastructure roles are not supported.
 This includes DNS, DHCP, DC, NTP, print services, file server, and identity and access management (IAM).